Tamannaah Bhatia filmography

-Tamannaah Bhatia is an Indian actress known for her work in Telugu, Tamil and Hindi cinema.
+Tamannaah Bhatia is an Indian actress known for her work in Tamil, Telugu and Hindi cinema.
 She debuted as a leading lady in the Hindi film Chand Sa Roshan Chehra in 2005.
 That same year marked her Telugu debut with Sree, followed by her Tamil debut in Kedi the subsequent year.
 She experienced a breakthrough in her career with the success of Happy Days and Kalloori in 2007, portraying college students in both films.
 Her journey continued with box-office hits like Ayan, 100% Love, Siruthai, Tadakha, Oosaravelli, Racha and Veeram as well as setbacks such as Ananda Thandavam, Endukante Premanta, Himmatwala, Humshakals and Aagadu.
 Additionally, while she received critical acclaim and several accolades for her role in 100% Love, her performances in Himmatwala and Humshakals faced criticism.

 In 2015, Bhatia received praised for her role in Baahubali: The Beginning, which earned over ₹600 crore.
 She was praised for her performances in Oopiri and Dharma Durai, and her double role in Devi was well received.
 However, Vasuvum Saravananum Onna Padichavanga, Bengal Tiger and Kaththi Sandai were less successful.
 In 2017, she reprised her role in Baahubali 2: The Conclusion, which grossed over ₹1700 crore worldwide, while Anbanavan Asaradhavan Adangadhavan was a box office failure.
 In 2018, Sketch received mixed reviews, but her performance was praised, while Naa Nuvve and Next Enti? were poorly received.
 In 2019, she starred in the blockbuster F2: Fun and Frustration and delivered notable performances in Kanne Kalaimaane, Devi 2, Khamoshi, Sye Raa Narasimha Reddy and Petromax.

 In 2021, Bhatia starred in the streaming series 11th Hour and November Story both receiving mixed receptions despite her praised acting.
 She gained acclaim for her roles in Seetimaarr and Maestro.
 The subsequent year saw her in the hit Telugu comedy F3: Fun and Frustration, while Babli Bouncer, Plan A Plan B and Gurthunda Seethakalam garnered mixed reception.
-In 2023, she starred in the streaming series Jee Karda and Aakhri Sach While Jailer was a blockbuster, Bhola Shankar and her Malayalam debut Bandara faced box-office disappointments.
-The following year, she had a commercial success in Aranmanai 4.
+In 2023, she starred in the streaming series Jee Karda and Aakhri Sach While Jailer was a major blockbuster that reestablished her presence in Kollywood, Bhola Shankar and her Malayalam debut Bandra became huge box-office disappointments.
+The following year, she had a commercial success in Aranmanai 4..
+In 2024, she went on to receive widespread acclaim and recognition with her special appearance in Stree 2.